When you’re trying to lower inflammation, it’s not just about adding the “good” foods. It’s about cutting the worst offenders first.

 Added sugar (on a food label) indicates the amount of additional sugar that was added into the packaged food.
 When you have a food that has natural ingredients that inherently have carbohydrates then it will show ‘sugars’ on the label.
 Food companies must now distinguish between which of those sugars are natural sugars in the product and which ones have been added.

 Be aware that even natural sugars can be inflammatory foods even if they’re in fruits.
-Also be wary of natural sugars from maple syrup, honey, and agave.
-They’re still sugar.

 Most common places to find sugar